picatz/Picatz-Guides/OpenSSH.md

 #### Disable ForwardX11

 Specifies whether X11 connections will be automatically redirected over the secure channel and DISPLAY set.
-The argument must be ``yes'' or ``no''.
-The default is ``no''.
+The argument must be 'yes' or 'no'.
+The default is 'no'.

 ```
 CanonicalizeMaxDots no